We've released our public roadmap for 2023. Learn more →

 • Exporting customer data ("Right to data portability").
 You can download a copy of all user details (user properties) as part of a segment export in Vero.
 If you would like to export a user, or users', full event history, please email us at dataprivacy@getvero.com with the ID / name of the segment to export.

-• Event tracking (fulfillment of Consent).
+• Event tracking (tracking consent).
 Vero's events enable you to track granular data about your customers.
 Ensuring that you track consent given by customers is critical under GDPR and our events can assist in this process.

-We store all data provided to Vero indefinitely unless your account is terminated.
-In this case, we will dispose of all data in accordance with our Terms of Service, and data will be deleted promptly.
+Data provided to Vero is stored indefinitely by default.
+When you cancel your account we will dispose of provided data in accordance with our Terms of Service.

-• Unambiguous and explicit consent requires that data subjects take an action to affirmatively consent to the data being processed.
+• Unambiguous and explicit consent requires that data subjects must affirmatively consent to their data being processed.
 An example of this is actively ticking a box as part of a signup or subscription process.
 This opt-in process must include a message that clearly (in plain language) states the ways in which the data subject's personal data will be used.
-Examples of ways in which you are likely to use data when using Vero include:
+The follow are examples of ways in which you are likely to use data when using Vero.
+These are likely to be uses for which you need affirmative consent:

-If you rely on consent to process customers' personal data, double check where and why your contacts shared their data with you to make sure that the consent you obtained meets the GDPR's standards.
+If you rely on consent to process customers' personal data, double check where and why your customers elected to share their data with you to make sure that the consent you obtained meets the standards for consent set out in the GDPR.

 We are here to assist

-We take data privacy seriously and think the GDPR is a great step forward for data subjects.
-If you have any questions regarding GDPR or data privacy, please don't hesitate to email us at support@getvero.com.
+If you have any questions regarding GDPR or data privacy please don't hesitate to email us at dataprivacy@getvero.com.